awsdocs/amazon-transcribe-developer-guide/doc_source/access-control-overview.md

 **Note**
 This topic discusses using IAM in the context of Amazon Transcribe\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
 For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM polices\)\.
+Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM policies\)\.
 Policies attached to a resource are referred to as *resource\-based* policies\.
 Amazon Transcribe supports only identity\-based policies\.

 ### Identity\-Based Policies \(IAM Policies\)<a name="access-control-manage-access-intro-iam-policies"></a>

 You can attach policies to IAM identities\.
 For example, you can do the following:
 + **Attach a permissions policy to a user or a group in your account**—To grant a user or a group of users permissions to call an Amazon Transcribe action, you can attach a permissions policy to a user or group that the user belongs to\.
 + **Attach a permissions policy to a role \(grant cross\-account permissions\)**—To grant cross\-account permissions, you can attach an identity\-based permissions policy to an IAM role\.
 For example, the administrator in Account A can create a role to grant cross\-account permissions to another AWS account \(for example, Account B\) or an AWS service as follows:

   1. Account A administrator creates an IAM role and attaches a permissions policy to the role that grants permissions on resources in Account A\.